Table of Contents

 Hart presented his findings to the annual conference of the American Veterinary Society of Animal Behavior:

-Why is your dog or puppy eating poo?
+Why is your dog or puppy eating poop?

 To stop the undesired behavior of poop eating, you should first identify why your dog is eating feces:

-- Cleanliness and evidence disposal.
+• Cleanliness and evidence disposal.
 Consuming their own feces is a common behavior of many animal species.
 Cleanliness around the nest ensures that other animals won’t detect it and limits bacterial and fungal growth.
-Dogs who were scolded for accidentally pooping in the house may have learned to dispose of the evidence.
+Dogs who were punished for accidentally pooping in the house may have learned to dispose of the evidence.

-- Play behavior a puppy.
+• Play behavior of a puppy.
 Puppies consume poop as part of their normal development.
 It helps them explore the world around them and learn valuable lessons (including that feces taste like well, poop).

-- Taste preference.
+• Taste preference.
 Go figure!
-A dog may simply find the taste of it’s poop appealing.
+Your dog may simply find the taste of their poop appealing.
 Say no more.

 Rule out medical problems

 While most dogs who eat poop are healthy, medical problems should be ruled out first.
-Applying behavior modification when there is a medical explanation can be harmful.
+Please understand that applying behavior modification when there is a medical explanation can be harmful.

 To start, check for yourself if your dog’s feces are normal in consistency, size, and frequency.
 Increased urination can also point to medical problems associated with coprophagia.